wso2-attic/docker-esb/pattern-1/README.md

 * Mysql server (container) with esbdb
 * SVN server (container) and create svn repo
 * ESB-Manager runs on a container
-* ESB-Worker runs on a container and clustred with ESB-Manager node
+* ESB-Workers runs on containers and clustred with ESB-Manager node
 * Nginx Load Balancer container and add ESB enpoints

 #### How to test